 As the subheading states, rethinking philosophy, culture, and religion.
 If I understand thinkers such as William James, Alfred North Whitehead, Herny Bergson, Gottfried Liebniz and Gilles Deleuze correctly, or at least in their trajectory, all of life is a process, about relations, relationality.
 Thus, every category of our existence comes into question since the world around us (and by world I mean the virtual world that begins with economics, capitalism, etc) is based on a substance based metaphysic.

-The systems that are established and “make the world turn” are not the systems we use in our more concrete lives, and by concrete lives I mean the real lives we live in our most intimate of spaces.
-Each system (philosophy, religion, economics, sociology, etc.) tries to generalize and at the same time try to contain a “perfect dictionary” in how to describe the way the world works.
-But we cannot contain all the ideas applicable to experience because each new experience breaks down prior ideas as containing all of experience.[^n] Process forces and enforces a new analyzation of experience, thus creating a whole new world of possibilities.
+The systems that are established and “make the world turn” are not the systems we use in our more concrete lives, and by concrete lives, I mean the real lives we live in our most intimate of spaces.
+Each system (philosophy, religion, economics, sociology, etc.) tries to generalize and, at the same time, tries to contain a “perfect dictionary” of how to describe the way the world works.
+But we cannot contain all the ideas applicable to experience because each new experience breaks down prior ideas as containing all of experience.[^n] Process forces and enforces a new analysis of experience, thus creating a whole new world of possibilities.
 Complexity at its greatest.
-Thus what needs to be done to marginalize, nor alienate other experiences, but learn from them, grow, and expand on the ideas.
-There can never be a general set of ideas so as to cover the basis of all experience, thus the categories of philosophy, religion economics, etc., will burst at its seams.
-They too need to be rethought, expounded upon, expanded.
-The rethinking I am doing is to break from this notion that humanity has a firm grasp as to all ideas surrounding us.
+Thus what needs to be done is to neither marginalize nor alienate other experiences, but learn from them, grow, and expand on the ideas.
+There can never be a general set of ideas so as to cover the basis of all experience, thus the categories of philosophy, religion, economics, etc., will burst at their seams.
+They, too, need to be rethought, expounded upon, and expanded.
+The rethinking I am doing is to break from this notion that humanity has a firm grasp of all ideas surrounding us.
 I believe that the enlightenment agenda has failed.
-The idea I am hoping to get at as well as instill is the novelty of ideas.
-This falls in line with Gilles Deleuze in his work on What Is Philosophy? as well as in Whithead's Modes of Thought.
+The idea I am hoping to get at and instill is the novelty of ideas.
+This falls in line with Gilles Deleuze in his work on What Is Philosophy? as well as in Whitehead's Modes of Thought.
 I will quote Whitehead here:

 The use of philosophy is to maintain an active novelty of fundamental ideas illuminating the social system.
 It reverses the slow descent of accepted thought towards the inactive commonplace.
 If you like to phrase it so, philosophy is mystical.
 For mysticism is direct insight into depths as yet unspoken.
 But the purpose of philosophy is to rationalize mysticism: not by explaining it away, but by the introduction of novel verbal charactertizations, rationally coordinated.